 Porches, Steps, Stoops, and Show Windows.
 Using these architectural features can result in a dramatic ground floor treatment and also activates the sidewalk and street.

-More subtle references to Chinese architecture can be appropriate for entrances to lobbies and residential Small details at building entrances can have a big buildings.
+More subtle references to Chinese architecture can be appropriate for entrances to lobbies and residential buildings.

 Elements at entrances like screens are immediately recognizable as being Chinese.